pamelafox/simple-fastapi-azure-function/README.md

 Since this project is designed to be deployed to Azure Functions, you can also use the local emulator from Azure Functions Core Tools to test the function locally.
+⚠️ If you're on an Apple M1/M2, the function emulator will [probably not work](https://github.com/Azure/azure-functions-python-worker/issues/915).

 1. Open this repository in Github Codespaces or VS Code with Remote Devcontainers extension.
 2. Open the Terminal and make sure you're in the root folder (`simple-fastapi-azure-function`).